 Energy Efficient Cooling and Air Conditioning Tips

-However cooling places a significant strain on electricity systems and generates huge quantities of pollution.
-This special IEA report raises awareness about the effects of this demand, and offers solutions.
+Cooling, however, places immense strain on the electricity system and produces huge quantities of pollution.
+This special IEA report raises awareness about the effects of this demand and provides solutions.

 Energy Efficiency

-Energy efficiency is among the most important factors when selecting a new cooling unit.
-Upgrade to an energy-efficient air conditioner and you will reduce your energy costs and reduce your environmental impact.
-The energy efficiency of air conditioners is evaluated in a variety of ways, including SEER and EER.
-These ratings tell you how the air conditioner is able to cool using a certain amount of electricity.
-The higher the rating the more efficient the unit.
-The SEER rating of a unit can be found on the yellow Energy Guide Label or by searching “SEER ratings”.
+When you are choosing a new cooling system, energy efficiency is an important aspect.
+The upgrade to a more efficient conditioner will save on your expenses for energy and reduce environmental impacts.
+Air conditioners are rated using a variety of energy efficiency ratings, such as SEER, EER, and HSPF.
+These ratings indicate how much a unit is able to cool in a given amount of electricity consumed.
+The higher the rating, the more efficient the unit is.
+The SEER rating of the system can be found on its yellow Energy Guide Label or by searching “SEER ratings”.

-If you are in the market for an air conditioner that is new pick one with an A+ rating.
-This rating shows how well the unit performs under normal conditions during a particular season.
-A higher SEER rating could lower the cost of energy and consumption if you are replacing an older model.
+When shopping for a new air conditioning unit, look for one that has a high SEER rating.
+This rating reveals how well the unit performs under normal conditions during a given season.
+A higher SEER rating will lower your energy consumption and costs when replacing an older model.

-Other factors can impact the efficiency of energy in air conditioning systems too.
-For example, high indoor humidity levels, lack of maintenance, and duct leaks can all make your system work harder and consume more energy.
-Regular maintenance and sealing of leaks in ducts are simple ways to increase the energy efficiency of your system.
+Air conditioning systems are affected by other factors as well.
+High indoor humidity, lack of maintenance and duct leaks, for example, can all cause your system to be more demanding and consume more energy.
+Keeping up with routine maintenance and sealing leaks in ducts are easy ways to improve the efficiency of your system.

-Large commercial cooling systems have their own energy efficiency considerations also.
-They usually make use of an array of split or packaged compressors that have huge pipes to distribute cooling throughout the building.
-They may also include steam systems, that require special maintenance to keep the pipes from becoming blocked.
+Large commercial cooling systems have particular energy efficiency considerations also.
+They use a combination of split or packaged compressors as well as massive pipeline networks to supply cooling throughout the building.
+They might also have steam systems, which require specialized maintenance to keep the pipes from becoming blocked.

-Many of these large systems can also be controlled with the use of a Building Automation System, which integrates the heating and cooling systems into one centralized system.
-Verde has helped optimize the efficiency of the systems by offering retrocommissioning suggestions that have quick paybacks.
+In addition, many of these large systems are controlled by what’s called a Building Automation System (BAS) which connects all cooling and heating systems within the building into a single system.
+Verde has helped optimize the performance of systems by providing retrocommissioning strategies that offer rapid paybacks.

 Indoor Air Quality

-Particulate matter, volatile organic compounds, and carbon dioxide are three of the most prevalent sources of pollution in modern homes and office buildings.
-These pollutants are released into the air by a variety of activities, including cooking, cleaning, or smoking, and they can cause respiratory problems as well as allergic reactions.
+Particulate matter (PM) as well as volatile organic compounds (VOCs), and carbon dioxide are the three most frequent pollutants in modern workplaces and homes.
+These pollutants are released into the air due to many different activities, including cooking, cleaning, and smoking, and they could lead to respiratory issues and allergic reactions.

-Symptoms of poor air quality are varied and can include headaches difficulties in concentrating, or a general feeling of malaise.
-While these symptoms can disappear after leaving the area, prolonged exposure could worsen existing health issues and could lead to serious illness.
+Symptoms of poor air quality can be varied and include headaches, difficulty in concentrating, and a general malaise.
+While these symptoms can be relieved after leaving a space, prolonged exposure to air pollution can cause health problems that are already present and may lead to serious illness.

 Smoke Pollution

-Central air conditioning systems are excellent at filtering out biological contaminants like bacteria, molds pollen, pet dander, and mold.
-However they are not able to remove smoke particles.
-Wildfire smoke contains microscopic particles that can trigger symptoms such as burning or itchy eyes, congestion, runny nasal, and coughing.
-They can also cause irritation to your lungs and cause worsening of heart and lung conditions that are chronic.
-The fine particles that are invisible in smoke can get stuck in your lung, triggering a myriad of health effects such as aggravated asthma, bronchitis, and damage to your lungs and heart.
+While central air conditioners do an excellent job of removing the majority of biological contaminants, like molds, bacteria and pet dander pollen, they are not designed to remove smoke particles.
+The tiny particles that make up smoke from wildfires are extremely dangerous, and they can easily enter your nose, eyes and throat, which can cause symptoms like burning or itchy eyes, congestion, a runny nose and coughing.
+They can also cause irritation to the lungs and exacerbate heart and lung conditions that are chronic.
+The fine particles that are invisible in smoke can get stuck in your lungs, triggering a variety of health issues, including aggravated asthma, bronchitis, and damage to your lungs and heart.

-There is no way to prevent smoke from entering your home through doors and windows especially in older houses with a lot of drafts and cracks.
+There is no way to prevent smoke from getting into your home through doors and windows particularly in older homes with a lot of drafts and cracks.
 You can make steps to decrease the amount of smoke that enters your building.

-Keep all doors and windows closed when it is smoky outside.
-This can cut the amount of smoke by 30 percent.
-Place wet towels in the cracks of door frames and around them to reduce the flow of smoke.
+Close all doors and windows when it’s smokey.
+This can cut down on the amount of smoke from outside air by 30 percent.
+If you can, place damp towels on the door frames and cracks in order to slow the movement of smoky air into your business or home.

-The EPA suggests changing your HVAC filters more frequently in the event of smoke to ensure they’re effectively taking out the toxins in the air inside.
+The EPA suggests that you change your HVAC filters more often during smokey conditions in order to ensure that they are removing pollutants from the air in your home.
 Select a filter with an MERV that is at least (MERV) which is 13 or higher.
-These filters are designed to get rid of smoke and gaseous air pollution.
+These filters are designed to eliminate smoke and gaseous air pollution.

 Supercooling

-In recent years, supercooling has been a popular energy-saving technique.
-It’s based upon the notion that electricity doesn’t cost the same amount at any time of the day.
-Most power companies offer “time of use” plans that have different peak and offpeak rates.
-Supercooling allows homeowners to pre-cool their homes during off-peak hours so they don’t have to run their air conditioners during the high-cost summer peak periods.
+In recent times, supercooling has become an increasingly popular method of reducing energy consumption.
+It’s based off the idea that electricity costs different amounts at different times of the day.
+In fact, many power companies offer “time-of-use” plans that feature different rates for off-peak and peak times.
+Supercooling allows homeowners cool their homes in advance during off-peak times, so they don’t have to run air conditioners during those costly summer peak hours.

-This method is efficient since cooling doesn’t just refer to making the air in the home cooler.
-It’s also about preventing heat from getting into the house through doors, windows and other leak points.
-This is why homeowners must ensure that their home is insulated and make sure to insulate any drafty or leaky areas.
-They should also use blinds to block the sun’s rays particularly those that receive direct sunlight that is bright during the hottest parts of the daytime.
-They should also ensure that all doors and windows are sealed tightly to stop air from getting out during cooling cycles are in progress.
-They should also think about using smart thermostats to assist them remember when to start and stop cooling.
-This will allow homeowners to cut down on their energy costs without worrying about forgetting when to turn on or off the system.
+This method works because cooling isn’t just about keeping the air inside the home cool.
+It is essential to stop heat from entering your home through windows, doors, and other leaky points.
+It is essential that homeowners check the insulation of their home and cover any leaky or drafty areas.
+It is also recommended to use blinds to block the sun’s rays, especially those that get direct sunlight that is bright during the hottest times of the day.
+Also, they should make sure that all windows and doors are tightly sealed to prevent air from escape during cooling cycles are in progress.
+Finally, they should consider using smart thermostats that can aid them in remembering to start and stop cooling at the ideal times of the day.
+This will allow homeowners to keep their energy costs low without worrying about forgetting to turn off the system or on.

 Explore More